interledger/rafiki/.github/contributing.md

 yarn workspace backend lint # runs yarn lint:local in the packages/backend directory
 ```

+### Labels

+We use labels to communicate the intention of issues and prs.

+- `discussions:` prefix denotes issues that can be converted to discussions.
+- `good first issue` are great issues for newcomers to take on.
+- `pkg:` prefix denotes issues/prs related to a specific package.
+- `team:` prefix lets contributors know if the issue will be done by the core team or not.
+- `triage` issues that the core team needs to assign labels to.
+- `type:` prefix denotes a specific action/category to issues/prs.

+Some labels will be automatically assigned to prs.

 ### Code quality

 All the code quality tools used in the project are installed and configured at the root.